aaravporwal/swirl/README.md

 9. Colour Changing Text
 10. Using emojis
 11. Has images
-12. also a few text formattings
+12. Has a favicon
+13. Uses custom domain and subdomain